Snyk tracks public Docker Hub images to make remediation recommendations and help you keep your containers secure.

 Snyk displays a dependency tree for the image to assist you in understanding the dependency structure of your image.

-Snyk scans the image dependencies regularly based on your configurations (daily or weekly) and updates you when any new vulnerabilities are identified (email or Slack, also based on your configurations).
+Snyk scans the image snapshot dependencies (which in turn refers to its tag) regularly based on your configurations (daily or weekly) and updates you when any new vulnerabilities are identified (email or Slack, also based on your configurations).
+If the tag for an image changes and the original tag is used for a different image, Snyk continues to scan the image associated with the original tag, meaning we scan the new image on recurring tests.
+In order to continue testing an image with a different tag, import the relevant tag.